Methodology

 First Transfer-Level Course

-This filter is the name of the first attempted transfer-level course based on the selection of either the BSTEM or SLAM filter.
-First Transfer-Level Course (FTLC) defines a subset of students in the chosen mathematics pathway that will be used in the throughput calculation.
+This filter is the name of the first attempted transfer-level course.
+The first transfer-level course (FTLC) defines a subset of students in the chosen mathematics pathway that will be used in the throughput calculation.
+The FTLC options include College Algebra, Finite Math, Trigonometry, Precalculus, Applied Calculus, and Calculus 1.

 Outcome